petalslink/petalslink.github.io/overview.md

 As as result, one of the key features of Petals ESB is its distributed aspect, which can be seen as an alternative to cluster solutions.
 Several physical Petals servers can constitute virtually a single bus.
 Coupled to SOA principles, this gives a lot of flexibility in the architectures that can be implemented with Petals
 (high availability, fail-over, mirroring...).
 Communications between systems are resolved as message exchanges between service providers and service consumers, their relation being controlled by a contract.
-Mapping applications and systems with service providers and consumers improves the system modularity and enables low-coupling between applications.
+Mapping applications and systems with service providers and consumers improves the system modularity and enables loose coupling between applications.

 Petals ESB supports several communication protocol (SOAP over HTTP/S, Mail, FTP, SFTP...).
 It also supports several standards, including web services, WS-Security, XSLT, XML Schema...
 Petals ESB comes with tools for various users and project stages, from development to administration and monitoring tools.